Skip to main content

 3. Traceability procedures

-While practising compliance professionals have long understood IHCS to encompass these areas, their formal codification means JAKIM auditors will now assess each element explicitly as a distinct component.
-An IHCS document that addresses procurement procedures but does not include a standalone halal policy section — or that lacks a defined traceability procedure — is formally incomplete under Pindaan 2026.
+Because this structure is now made explicit at the procedural level, JAKIM auditors assess each element as a distinct component during an audit.
+An IHCS document that addresses procurement procedures but does not include a standalone halal policy section — or that lacks a defined traceability procedure — is incomplete against MHMS 2020 Section 6.

 Action required: Review your IHCS documentation.
 Confirm all three elements are present as distinct, identifiable sections — not embedded across other documents.
 If any element is missing or only implicit, draft the required documentation and submit for JKHD review.
 For a detailed comparison of IHCS vs full HAS requirements by organisation size, see our IHCS vs HAS guide.